-Why Self-Compassion is essential for healing and how to cultivate it
+Why self-compassion is essential for healing and how to cultivate it

 self-compassion, healing trauma, trauma-informed, somatics, inner child, emotional wellbeing, mind-body healing, faster eft, tapping, anxiety, depression, nervous system regulation, self love, confidence, grief, mental health, chronic illness, pain